Freedom for All

 We have to find the best ways forward with the metaverse that ensure every individual’s right to exist without allowing direct harm to any other individual.

 After much musing, thinking about what people like or dislike, I think ultimately we must conclude that the stars never really align.
-We are not always accepted for who we are (In current times, the struggle is often with gender and sexual orientation, for example.)
+We are not always accepted for who we are.
 This is highlighted especially when we deviate from the norm.
-This is painful, it hurts.
+This is painful and a lonesome road.
 But what is there to be done about this?

 We must ask… what is the purpose of wider acceptance if not only validation for ourselves?
 I found something after talking to a great many people of a great many walks of life.
 The right to existence for each of us takes precedence as necessity.
 Because if we are not alive as ourselves, then how can we do anything else?